SINE/JoinSquad_JS/README.md

   * [**JQuery Library**](https://jquery.org) Licensed under the MIT License
 * It may happen that there is third-party-media-content (image-files, sound-files) linked within the code, they do not fall into the definition of being included part of the project (if not part of this repository) and fall under the property and publishing rights/restrictions of their respective publisher and/or rightholder.
 * Functions with out-commented links are probably copied from those sources.
 These functions fall under the license terms defined by the respective owner/publisher of these snippets.

+####Disclaimer
+All code, scripts (as well as parts of code) are provided as-they-are without any kind of warranties, use them at your own risk.
+This project is in no way related to the company Offworld Industries or the trademark "SQUAD".